manyuongsg/manyuongsg/README.md

 # Hi there, I'm Manyu 👋

-### 📊 Strategic Data Professional | 9 Years of Operations & Analytics Excellence
+### 📊 Data Analyst| Social Impact Advocate | Predictive Modeler

-I am a data-driven leader with 9 years of experience in strategic planning, data governance, and project management.
-I specialize in bridging the gap between technical data requirements and policy outcomes, using SQL, Python, and Power BI to support strategic decision-making.
+I am a Data Analyst transitioning from engineering with a core mission: using data to tackle pressing social challenges.
+I believe that behind every dataset are real people and real stories.
+My focus is on leveraging analytics and machine learning to address critical community issues—such as family violence and mental health crises.
+By turning complex data into empathetic, actionable insights, I aim to build proactive solutions that protect vulnerable communities and drive meaningful intervention.

 - 🔭 **Current Focus:** Developing predictive risk frameworks for social and family development outcomes.
 - 🌱 **Learning:** Completing a Data Analytics Bootcamp at General Assembly (Graduating April 2026).
-- 💬 **Ask me about:** Technical-to-policy translation, longitudinal data tracking, and SQL optimization.
+- 💬 **Ask me about:** Predictive modeling (Gradient Boost, Random Forest), analyzing sensitive social data, and transitioning from Engineering to mission-driven Data Analytics.
 - 📫 **Connect with me:** [LinkedIn](https://linkedin.com/in/omanyu) | manyuongsg@gmail.com

 ---